 A galactocele is a harmless, milk filled cyst (a fluid-filled lump under the skin).
 It is thought to form when ducts are narrowed by engorgement causing a significant volume of trapped milk to collect in a cyst (Mitchell et al, 2022).
 The contents of the cyst may be milk or semi solid material (Douglas, Vol 18: 1–20 2022).
 A galactocele can vary in size from small (1–2 cm) to very large (>10 cm) and may fluctuate during the day being smaller after a breastfeed (Mitchell et al, 2022).
 The galactocele feels like a smooth, round, moveable sac inside the breast.
 It is not usually painful or tender but may sometimes be uncomfortable.
 Squeezing the galactocele may cause milk to be expressed from the nipple 1.
-A diagnosis can be made by ultrasound or by taking a little sample of the contents of the cyst by fine needle aspiration.
-Occasionally a galactocele may become infected and need draining but usually the cyst will disappear when breastfeeding ends.
+A diagnosis can be made by a breast ultrasound2 or by taking a little sample of the contents of the cyst by fine needle aspiration.
+Occasionally a galactocele may become infected and need draining but usually the cyst will disappear when breastfeeding ends3.

 Lumps in the armpit?